 - a short story or a chapter title of a longer work

-- a title of a newspaper or magazine article
+- a title of a newspaper article or magazine article

-Note: Underline or italicize titles of longer works (books, plays, films, newspaper or magazine titles)
+Note: Underline or italicize titles of longer works (books, plays, films, title of a newspaper or a magazine).

 - Use quotation marks to emphasize words.